kaltura/kaltura-player-js/docs/playbackSpeed.md

 Note:

-  * Player may have problem to serve playack in  high playback speed especially on TV's
+  * Player may have issues to serve playack in high playback speed, especially on TV's
-  * Negative values are not valid.
+  * Negative values are not valid
+  * Playback speed 0 will stop the playback

 ####Playback Speed API

-Application may use the player object to get ot update the player spped programatically. make sure you give there values which match the playbackRates Array as ginving is values out of that range will not impact the UI.
+Application may use the player API to get or set the player speed programatically. make sure you set values which match the playbackRates Array values, ginving values which are out of that range will not impact the UI selected speed.

 * Get API